microsoft/psi-samples/Samples/HelloWorld/README.md

 ### Steps for Linux

-In Linux, we'll will use the `dotnet` command-line tool to create the initial project and Program.cs, and add the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure:
+In Linux, we will use the `dotnet` command-line tool to create the initial project and Program.cs, and add the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure:

 ```bash
 $ dotnet new console -n HelloWorld && cd HelloWorld